fsmosca/chess-artist/README.txt

 2. Epd analysis, annotate epd with acd, acs, bm, ce and Ae op codes

 a.
 Command line
-chess-artist -infile a.epd -outfile out_a.epd -eng Branfish.exe -enghash 128 -engthreads 1 -movetime 10000
+chess-artist -infile a.epd -outfile out_a.epd -eng Branfish.exe -enghash 128 -engthreads 1 -movetime 10000 -eval search

 b.
 Command line interpretation
--enghash 128: the main memory size in MB used by the uci engine.
+-enghash 128: The main memory size in MB used by the uci engine, also call Hash in uci engines.
--engthreads 1: the nubmer of threads used by the uci engine.
+-engthreads 1: The number of threads used by the uci engine, also called Threads in uci engines.
+-eval search: Will use use the engine to search the position. -eval static, will only use the static eval of the engine.

 c.
-An example epd line in an epd file. r1bk1b1r/ppp2ppp/2p5/4Pn2/8/5N2/PPP2PPP/RNB2RK1 w - -
+An example epd line in an epd file r1bk1b1r/ppp2ppp/2p5/4Pn2/8/5N2/PPP2PPP/RNB2RK1 w - -

-c.
-An example output
-r1bk1b1r/ppp2ppp/2p5/4Pn2/8/5N2/PPP2PPP/RNB2RK1 w - - acd 17; acs 10; bm Nc3; ce 30; Ae "Brainfish 280816 64 POPCNT";
+d.
+An example output using -eval search r1bk1b1r/ppp2ppp/2p5/4Pn2/8/5N2/PPP2PPP/RNB2RK1 w - - acd 17; acs 10; bm Nc3; ce 30; Ae "Brainfish 280816 64 POPCNT";

+e.
+An example output using -eval static r1bk1b1r/ppp2ppp/2p5/4Pn2/8/5N2/PPP2PPP/RNB2RK1 w - - ce 30; c0 "ce is static eval of engine"; Ae "Brainfish 280816 64 POPCNT";

 3. Testing engine on epd test suite.